 T. Hasan Johnson, Ph.D.

-Ph.D. in Cultural Studies Department from Claremont Graduate University, Claremont,
+Ph.D. in Cultural Studies, Claremont Graduate University, 2007.

 Completion of courses in college-level teaching in the Graduate Student Learning Community Program in the Preparing Future Faculty Program, Claremont Graduate University, Claremont, CA, 2007.